-The mechanical properties, specifically, the tensile strength and the cyclic bending of ITO layer and organic light-emitting materials have been examined before and after immersed in water.
+The mechanical properties, specifically, the tensile strength and the cyclic bending of ITO layer and organic light-emitting materials have been examined.
 For cyclic bending test (5000 times) on a flexible OLED, leakage current increased then decreased.
 Besides, luminance decreased then increased under the same driving voltage.
 Those can be explained by the density and geometry changes of microcracks due to bending process.
 Besides, there is no obvious change in storage lifetime.
-We find before immersed in water and after immersed in water over 5000 times bending till the OLED break down, the properties is not changed.
+We find over 5000 times bending till the OLED break down, but the ITO still well.